Diphoton production at hadron colliders: a fully-differential QCD calculation at NNLO

 We have presented the calculation of the cross section for diphoton production up to the complete NNLO in QCD perturbation theory.
 At the NNLO, all the contributions from the $gg$ channel are included in a fully-consistent (and unambiguous) manner.
-Considering the illustrative isolation and kinematical cuts implemented in this paper, we find increasing effects of about 30\%$-$40\% with respect to computations at the previous perturbative order.
+Considering the illustrative isolation and kinematical cuts implemented in this paper, we find increasing effects of about 20\%$-$30\% with respect to computations at the previous perturbative order.
 Our calculation is directly implemented in a parton level Monte Carlo program.
 This feature makes it particularly suitable for practical applications to the computation of distributions in the form of bin histograms.
-A public version of our program will become available at a later stage.
+A public version of our program is available at {\tt http://www.physik.uzh.ch/\textasciitilde lcieri/}.

 {\bf Acknowledgements.} This work was supported in part by UBACYT, CONICET, ANPCyT, INFN and the Research Executive Agency (REA) of the European Union under the Grant Agreement number PITN-GA-2010-264564 (LHCPhenoNet).
 We thank the Galileo Galilei Institute for Theoretical Physics for the hospitality during the completion of this work.